 Where do most of your students go to university?

 Many students secure places, including scholarships, at top universities around the world.
 Tanglin students have gone on to follow their passions, studying in the UK, USA, Canada, Europe, Japan, Singapore, Australia and New Zealand.
-For a list of university destinations and courses, click here.
+For a list of university destinations and courses, visit the University & Careers Counselling page.

 As outlined in the Terms and Conditions Governing Admissions, withdrawal notifications must be submitted by the stated withdrawal deadlines to the Admissions Team in order to avoid financial consequences.
 For withdrawal deadlines, click here.